harshv07/Zeal-Erp-System/README.md

 ## Security Vulnerabilities

-If you discover any security vulnerabilities within the College Management System, please contact CJ Inspired via email at cjay.pub@gmail.com.
+If you discover any security vulnerabilities within the College Management System, please contact email at harshshingade7387203727@@gmail.com.
 We take security seriously and will address any vulnerabilities promptly.

-## Work-in-Progress

-Please note that some sections of the project are still in the work-in-progress stage and will be updated soon.
-These include:

-- Librarian/Accountant user pages.
-- Library Management System.

-We appreciate your patience as we continue to enhance these features.